During the COVID-19 pandemic, our doors may have been closed for several months, but our Y continued to be open for good.

 Support the below efforts by clicking GIVE TODAY and selecting the We Are Y Strong campaign.

-Here are some of the ways we remain open for good:
+Here are some of the ways we are open for good:

 - We are now offering essential child care services for infants through children age 5, including a new full-day Kindergarten program.

-- We offer a new full-day program for virtual learners in grades 1-5; working with local community partners, we have identified several families in most need of financial and academic support and have offered scholarships to assist them.
+- We offer full-day and wrap programs for virtual learners in grades 1-5; working with local community partners, we have identified several families in most need of financial and academic support and have offered scholarships to assist them.

-- We offered a successful Summer Camp program, serving 60 campers and providing working families with a safe space for their children.
+- We offered a successful 2020 Summer Camp program, serving 60 campers and providing working families with a safe space for their children.
+We are currently planning for our 2021 Camp season.
+Click here for more information.

-- We’ve collected over 5,500 pounds of food – and counting – for local food pantries over the past few months.
+- We’ve collected an average of 300 pounds of food each month for local food pantries over the past year.

-- Our blood drive, in partnership with the American Red Cross, brought in 50 individuals who donated 40 pints of blood, which will help 120 people.
+- Our blood drives, in partnership with the American Red Cross, collected 71 pints of blood, which helped over 200 people.

 - For over 8 weeks, we conducted virtual YMCA’s Diabetes Prevention Program classes and our participants thrived – 10 lost at least 5%, some up to 10% of their body weight, reducing their chance of being diagnosed with Type 2 diabetes.
-We are planning to conduct another YMCA’s Diabetes Prevention Program virtually this fall, as well as a YMCA’s Weight Loss Program.
+We continue to offer this program virtually, along with other chronic disease prevention programs.

-- We continue to engage our LIVESTRONG® at the YMCA participants, providing cancer survivors in our community with weekly social calls and workouts to help them continue healing in mind, body and spirit.
+- We continued to engage our LIVESTRONG® at the YMCA participants, providing cancer survivors in our community with weekly social calls and workouts to help them continue healing in mind, body and spirit.

 - Along with community partners, we collected over 100 extension cords and phone chargers for local hospitals, along with hundreds of hair ties for nurses on the front lines of the pandemic.